AmbiqAI/soundkit/docs/tasks/se_docs/train.md

   config_file: config_crnn.yaml
 ```

-This allows switching between CRNN, UNet, or other registered architectures by changing a single line.
+This allows switching between CRNN, UNet, or other registered architectures.
+To register your own NN architecture, see [Bring-Your-Own-Model (BYOM)](../../models/byom.md)

 ---

-## 📈 Output
+## Output

 After training: